johnaparker/Qbox/README.md

 License
 --------------
-Apine is licensed under the terms of the MIT license.
+Qbox is licensed under the terms of the MIT license.